How to Upload Files to Dropbox Without an Account

 · 10 min read

-This guide walks through every method — whether you're the person uploading files or the person collecting them.
-We'll also cover the limitations you should know about before choosing Dropbox for business file collection.
+This guide covers every method, whether you're the person uploading files or the person collecting them.
+We also cover the limitations worth knowing before you choose Dropbox for business file collection.

 Can You Upload to Dropbox Without an Account?

-There are a few different ways this works depending on your situation:
+There are a few ways this works depending on your situation:

 • You received a File Request link — Click it, add your files, enter your name and email, and hit upload.
 No account needed.